-My son loves to spell (at Thanksgiving dinner I cracked up when he clarified a misunderstanding, "No Grandma, food, F-O-O-D!”).
-He even takes over the living room by spelling out words on the floor with his big letters!
+My son loves to spell (at Thanksgiving dinner I cracked up when he clarified a misunderstanding, "No Grandma, food, F-O-O-D!").
+Sometimes, he even takes over the living room by spelling out words on the floor with his big letters!

 - Small bucket.
 A shallow, rectangular plastic food container is perfect.

 - Letters.
-We have these small plastic letters, but you can make your own by writing letters on small pieces of cardboard, or use letter magnets.
+We have small plastic letters, but you can make your own by writing letters on small pieces of cardboard, or use letter magnets.

 - Slotted Spoon

-- Toys or other small objects.
+- Toys or other small objects

-He spelled all the words without any help from me!
+My kid spelled all the words without any help from me!

 - For beginning readers write out the words so they can match each letter, placing them on top of the written word.

 - For kids just learning the alphabet, match letters to a written alphabet.
-Or work just on the initial letter and sound of each word.
+Or work just on the initial letter sound of each word.

-- If sorting letters into multiple words is too challenging, hide the letters to one words at a time.
+- If sorting letters into multiple words is too challenging, hide the letters one words at a time.